 We recognise that people who provide and use our services come from diverse backgrounds and have different experiences and needs.
 We value this diversity and the ways in which it contributes to the richness of life and character of our community.

 We will develop, commission and deliver services that will help to overcome discrimination and disadvantage.
-We want every resident and visitor to West Lancashire to be treated fairly and with dignity regardless of age, gender, disability, race, belief and sexual orientation and with respect to their marriage and civil partnership, pregnancy and maternity or gender reassignment status.
+We want every resident and visitor to West Lancashire to be treated fairly and with dignity regardless of age, sex, disability, race, belief and sexual orientation and with respect to their marriage and civil partnership, pregnancy and maternity or gender reassignment status.
 We also acknowledge that in December 2016, the UK Government formally adopted the International Holocaust Remembrance Alliance working definition of anti-Semitism;

 “Anti-Semitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of anti-Semitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”